 Biomethane is produced by converting biomass and waste, such as manure, agricultural waste, and food products via anaerobic digestion into biogas.
-The biogas contains majority of CH4 and CO2 is upgraded or “cleaned” in a biogas upgrading system.
+The biogas contains a majority of CH4 and CO2 and is upgraded or “cleaned” in a biogas upgrading system.
 If required excess moisture is present, it is removed by the system to improve quality and performance of the gas stream.

 During the digestion process many other chemical components are produced, such as carbon dioxide (CO2), air, hydrogen sulfide (H2S), hydrogen, Volatile Organic Components (VOCs) and siloxanes.
 Upgrading of biogas to natural gas by membrane gas separation means that CO2 and other undesired components are filtered out resulting in the “cleanup” or upgrading.”